nashville-software-school/server-side-python-curriculum/book-1-orientation/chapters/CLASSES_01-INTRO.md

 1. `name`
 2. `species`

-Once defined this way, you can send those values as parameters when you create each instance.
+Once defined this way, you can send those values as arguments when you create each instance.